-Heart attack survival far lower in UK than SwedenJanuary 22nd, 2014 in Cardiology /
+Heart attack survival far lower in UK than SwedenJanuary 22, 2014 in Medicine & Health / Cardiology

 The chance of surviving a heart attack is far lower in the UK than Sweden, according to a major new study published in The Lancet.
 The startling findings suggest that more than 11,000 lives could have been saved over the past seven years had UK patients experienced the same care as their Swedish counterparts.